spetz/grpc-demo/Readme.md

 [gRPC](https://grpc.io) is part of the repository (no need to install) under the `tools` directory.

-In order to compile `.proto` file, execute one of the scripts under the `scripts/proto` directory, depending on your OS.
+In order to compile `.proto` file, execute one of the scripts under the `scripts/proto` directory,depending on your OS, e.g. `./scripts/proto/mac-compile.sh`.

 In order to start the application, run the server and the client separately: